-To offer your feline friend the support they’ll need, first you’ll need to recognise the signs that they’re depressed.
+To offer your feline friend the support they’ll need, first you’ll need to recognize the signs that they’re depressed.
 Here are some very common indicators:

-When a cat gets depressed, their behaviour is very likely to change.
+When a cat gets depressed, their behavior is very likely to change.
 Spotting those shifts can offer some valuable insights into their emotional state.